SymfonyCasts/symfony-ux/sfcasts/stimulus/react-props.md

 *super* easy to use: add a `data-controller` to any page or any Ajax response and it *will* work.

 But how can we make sure our JavaScript isn't getting too big?
-Next, let's learn how we can visualize the size of our JavaScript files and some amazing tricks with laziness to make them smaller.
+Let's learn how we can visualize the size of our JavaScript files and some amazing tricks with laziness to make them smaller.